divya2206/divya2206.github.io/_pages/Projects.md

   overlay_image: /assets/Image_water.jpg
   overlay_color: "#000" #overlay_filter: "0.5"
 ---
 I have taken courses in various topics during my academic studies.
-Here is a list of course projects from my Ph.D. at JHU and my Master’s at UPenn.
+Here is a list of course projects from my Ph.D. at JHU and my Master’s at UPenn:

 ---
 ### Comparative study of reinforcement learning of heuristic gait learning in quadrupedal robot